comradequinn/hflow/README.md

 # Why HFLOW?
 There are two popular options in the `*nix` http debugging proxy arena; `Charles` and `mitmproxy`.
 The former is neither free nor command-line based and therefore not comparable to hflow.
 The latter is a fully featured, and excellent, example of FOSS software. hflow doesn't have any functionality that `mitmproxy` doesn't, and also lacks much that `mitmproxy` does provide.

-But hflow still has a niche.
+But hflow still has a solid use-case.

-hflow is primarily a tool to quickly capture traffic on container instances and servers.
-While `mitmproxy` could do that task, it is a very weighty install with a lot of dependencies which may not be available, or accessible, on a container or server.
-It also has a steep learning curve, relatively to hflow, for even basic features (*this is not a criticism of `mitmproxy`: more features mean more options and more complexity; hflow focuses on the most commonly used features, and as such, does less*).
+hflow is primarily a tool to quickly capture traffic on container instances, servers, IoT devices or any non-desktop environment.

+While `mitmproxy` could theoretically operate in these environments, it is a very weighty install, it consumes a relatively large amount of resources, and requires a lot of dependencies: which may not be available, or accessible, on containers, servers or other devices.

+It also has a steep learning curve, relative to hflow, for even basic features (*this is not a criticism of `mitmproxy`: more features mean more options and more complexity; hflow focuses on the most commonly used features, and as such, does less*).

 hflow is a single binary: drop the binary on any host and just run it.
 The interactive CLI is fluid and extremely simple: this document provides examples and instructions, but few would need them to get started.